Conference Menu

 Machine learning holds great promise for environmental chemistry and toxicology research, but it faces many unique challenges.
 Unlike LLM, for which enormous amounts of training data are available on the internet, collecting data relevant for environmental chemistry is time-consuming and expensive.
 Due to these limitations, current machine learning models in environmental chemistry are often trained on limited data covering only a subset of the chemical space, which hampers their generalizability.
 This symposium seeks innovative ideas to improve the accuracy and generalizability of environmental machine learning, ranging from data generation and algorithm development to novel applications.

-Microplastic Detection in Complex Matrices: Emerging Tools and Unresolved Questions (AN/EN)
+Microplastic Detection in Complex Matrices: Emerging Tools and Unresolved Questions (EN)

 Organizers